run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/mobile-and-field-service/apps/citsmart-field-service-manual.md

 !!!
 Abstract "NOTE"

-    When logging into the CITSmart FS application, the first synchronization can take a few moments, because to work offline, you have to download all the requests and send the ones that have changed, so that the application works correctly.
+    When logging into the CITSmart GO application, the first synchronization can take a few moments, because to work offline, you have to download all the requests and send the ones that have changed, so that the application works correctly.